Harvesting¶

 You can implement your own backends by extending udata.harvest.backends.BaseBackend

-and implementing the initialize()
+and implementing the initialize() and process() methods.

 A minimal harvester adding fake random datasets might looks like: